manisero/YouShallNotPass/docs/readme.md

 TODO
 ---

-- RequiredValidationRule and not invoking other validations on null values
 - passing custom context to Validators
   - object or strongly typed (TContext)?
   - rather Context type with dynamic or Dictionary<string, object> field inside